zjj2wry/jx/README.md

     minikube start --vm-driver hyperkit --memory 4028

-Once Kubernetes is started, yoiu need to enable the ingress addon (run once after installation):
+Once Kubernetes is started, you will need to enable the ingress addon (run once after installation):

     minikube addons enable ingress